-- B or better in Algebra 1 or a higher math course - Math GPA of 2.5 or higher school graduation.
+- B or better in Algebra 1 or a higher math course - Math GPA of 2.5 or higher

+This yearlong course is for students with career goals that require advanced algebraic skills.
+Successful completion of the course with a "C" or better for the year, guarantees student placement into College Algebra or its equivalent at any Illinois community college and select universities for 18 months after high school graduation.
 The main emphasis of the course is the understanding of functions (linear, polynomial, rational, radical, and exponential) and how they naturally arise through problem solving and authentic modeling situations.
 Essential algebraic topics include simplifying expressions, solving equations, and graphing functions, which will be explored deeply, allowing students to address any deficits.